Scholars at Risk Application

 Eligibility to Apply

-- Will have an outstanding academic record as demonstrated by transcripts and other measures of scholarship;
+- Have an outstanding academic record as demonstrated by transcripts and other measures of scholarship;

 - Demonstrate financial need through the application process;